Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 Have you tried cube puzzles yet?

-I recently had the opportunity to try out two puzzles from Cubbie Lee Toys and my boys and I love the puzzles!
-So I’ve partnered with them to bring you this sponsored post and share with you my thoughts about their block puzzles as well as how important I think puzzles are to creative and educational play!
-(By the way, I have a number of other puzzles from Cubbie Lee Toys but they are more “standard”.
-Block puzzles are really my favorite!)
+I recently had the opportunity to try out two puzzles from Cubbie Lee Toys and my boys and I love them!
+So I’ve partnered with them to bring you this sponsored post and share with you my thoughts about their cube puzzles as well as how important I think puzzles are to creative and educational play!

-When buying your first few block (a.k.a cube) puzzles, make sure to look for puzzles that aren’t too intricate or difficult.
+There are many cube puzzles on the market.
+Once you start looking for them, you’re likely to see them everywhere!
+When buying your first few cube puzzles, make sure to look for puzzles that aren’t too intricate or difficult.
 Remember that your little one will need to figure out what goes where AND which side to use.
 This adds a lot of complexity to finding one that is fairly simple for a preschooler or younger is key.

 That’s one of the things that I like the most about the puzzles pictured here… They are fun and definitely challenging, but well within the range of what a 2-4 year old can do without much help.
 Some of the other ones we have require my help nearly every time.
 I think it’s great when a kid can be challenged but still be able to complete the task alone.